Palestine–Soviet Union relations: Arab–Israeli wars (1948–1967)

+Bilateral relations (1974–1991)

 Official bilateral relations first began with the PLO, when, with permission of the United States, they opened an embassy in Moscow in 1974.
 The PLO was recognized as the sole legitimate representative of Palestine that same year.
 The Soviets emphasized the issue of Palestine as central in an Israeli-Arab settlement, most likely to discredit the progress of the US.

 The Soviets sought for a two-state solution including both Palestine and Israel, rather than the PLO's idea of a democratic state in all of Palestine.
 The Soviets believed that the two-state solution was the only realistic solution, considering the American's commitment to the survival of Israel.

 The 1982 Israeli invasion of Lebanon triggered a lack of unity among the PLO.
 The Marxist organizations in the PLO did not always support the Soviet's opinions, most notably the DFLP and the PLFP.
 Those groups rejected the idea of negotiations with the Soviet Union in the conflict.
-The Soviets were more inclined to support Yasir Arafat's Fatah due to its strength and relations to Moscow.
+The Soviets were more inclined to support Yasser Arafat's Fatah due to its strength and relations to Moscow.

 The support for Palestine began to wane in 1985 with Mikhail Gorbachev's "new thinking" of Soviet foreign policy.
 The first and most obvious steps in this direction occurred during Arafat's visit to Moscow in April 1988.
 Despite pressure from radical Palestinian leaders like George Habash, the Soviets were reluctant to recognize a Palestinian state in a November 1988 Palestinian National Council (PNC) session.
-This won the praise of both the US State Department and the Israeli government, saying that the Soviets helped “to prevent this new entity from joining the UN or the World Health Organization in 1989.”
+This won the praise of both the US State Department and the Israeli government, saying that the Soviets helped "to prevent this new entity from joining the UN or the World Health Organization in 1989."

 In September 1990, a PLO executive member, Abdullah Hourani, expressed concerns that the Soviet Union was attempting to "please the Zionist government and obtain American money."
 This was followed with him saying that the Soviets were no longer a friend in liberation, including other Arab world countries.
 Palestinians still enjoyed the support of some Soviet media and public opinion, but Soviet relations for Palestine had been overshadowed in favor of relations with Israel.

 The Soviets terminated their relations with Palestine as a result of the dissolution of the Union.
 The Soviet embassy to Palestine became the Russian embassy to Palestine, as Soviet relations were succeeded by the Russian Federation.